NTucksinapinunchai/moco_dmri_fmri/README.md

 # Deep Learning Approaches for Motion Correction in Spinal Cord Diffusion MRI and Functional MRI
-This repository introduces a DenseNet-based slice-wise regressor that estimates rigid in-plane translations (Tx, Ty) for motion correction.
+This repository introduces a DenseNet-based slice-wise regressor that estimates rigid in-plane translations (Tx, Ty) for motion correction in diffusion MRI (dMRI) and functional MRI (fMRI).

 ## Overview
-1. **Generate motion-affected data** using `augmentation.py`
+1. **Generate motion-augmented data** using `augmentation.py`
    → Simulate slice-wise rigid motion artifacts (only in-plane motion) in dMRI and fMRI data.

 2. **Preprocess the dataset** using `preprocessing.py`
-   → Prepare mean dMRI/fMRI volumes, perform spinal cord segmentation and create mask along spinal cord via **Spinal Cord Toolbox (SCT)**.
+   → Prepare mean dMRI/fMRI volumes as the taeget volume, perform spinal cord segmentation and create mask along spinal cord via **Spinal Cord Toolbox (SCT)**.

-3. **Prepare datasets for training and validation** using `dataset_preparation.py`
+3. **Prepare datasets for training** using `dataset_preparation.py`
    → Organize the dataset structure and split into training, validation, (in .pt format) and testing sets.

 4. **Train the DenseNet-based deep learning model** using `moco_main.py`
    → Learn rigid slice-wise translations (Tx, Ty) for motion correction across time.

 5. **Evaluate and test model performance** using `test_model.py`
-   → Apply the trained model to new data, correct motion, and export motion-corrected 4D volumes as well as Tx and Ty translation parameter.
+   → Apply the trained model checkpoint to new data, correct motion, and export the 4D motion-corrected volumes as well as Tx and Ty translation parameter.

 ## Dependencies
 The primary dependencies for this project are: